 Water if the weather is dry and give an occasional feed with a general liquid fertiliser.
 A light feed of sulphate of potash in June will help ripen the bulbs ready for storage.
 Stop watering and feeding once the onions have swollen in mid summer.

-Remove any flower spikes as soon as they are seen.
+Remove any flower spikes as soon as you see them.

-Onions need a sunny, sheltered site in well-drained soil.
+Onions need a sunny, sheltered site with fertile, well-drained soil.
 Avoid planting on freshly-manured ground as this can lead to rotting.